mbethke/la_us/README.md

 Make sure the new section sits between the `<variantList>` tags!
 This should enable a new variant in your keyboard layout chooser.

+Note: libxkb definitely looks in `~/.xkb/symbols/` as well, so putting the `la` file there might work.
+It didn't work for me, but perhaps that's my distro's problem.